The Shed (arts center): Management

+Events

 Notable events

-In fall 2016, the Shed started a citywide dance program about social justice issues.
+In late 2016, the Shed started a citywide dance program about social justice issues.
 It also partnered with the MIT Media Lab to assist artists who were creating works involving virtual reality and artificial intelligence.

 The first permanent art commission for the Shed was announced in May 2017.
 Artist Lawrence Weiner was commissioned to decorate the plaza with pavers arranged into 12 ft letters, which would spell the phrase "In front of itself".
 The exhibitions and performances announced before the building's April 5, 2019, opening included a concert series exploring the impact of African American music conceived and directed by Steve McQueen and a creative team including Quincy Jones; a collaboration between artist Gerhard Richter and music composers Steve Reich and Arvo Pärt, the eponymous "Reich Richter Pärt'; "Norma Jeane Baker of Troy", a performance piece by the poet Anne Carson with music by Paul Clark, starring Ben Whishaw and Renee Fleming; and an exhibition of work from artist Trisha Donnelly.
 This would be followed by several other shows in quick succession.
 In summer 2018, the Shed hosted an exhibition by Tony Cokes about gentrification.

 From May 6, 2019, to June 1, 2019, Icelandic music artist Björk performed a concert series known as "Björk's Cornucopia", which took place entirely on a set and included unique and bizarre imagery, a high emphasis on costume and set design, a choir segment, and activism for environmentalism.
 In addition, the Michael Bay film 6 Underground premiered at the Shed on December 10, 2019.

 The Shed ceased all public programs on March 12, 2020, due to the COVID-19 pandemic in New York City.
 The Shed reopened its galleries on October 16, 2020, with an exhibition by Howardena Pindell.
 During the pandemic, emergency staircases were opened to allow visitors to comply with COVID-19 social distancing regulations by avoiding the elevators.
 During early 2021, the Shed announced it would resume live performances with a series featuring Kelsey Lu, the New York Philharmonic, Renée Fleming, and Michelle Wolf in April 2021.
+In 2023, The Shed premiered the final musical by Stephen Sondheim, Here We Are.
+From June to October 2025, it was the home of Viola's Room, a restaging of an immersive experience by British theater company Punchdrunk featuring Helena Bonham Carter.
+In 2026, there will be another immersive experience with An Ark featuring Ian McKellen.

+Theatrical productions

+Since its opening in 2019 notable theatrical productions have taken place, such as plays and musicals.
+These include: